IvanGiacomoni/Iot-Individual-Assignments/README.md

   topic switchMode/device/+ both
   topic manageActuators/device/+ both
 ```

+**NOTE**: '+' stands for 'at least one character' by the syntax of regular expressions, but in our case it will be filled with the device id.

 Also, you need to set up a **bridge.conf** file in order to have the bridging between Iot-Core and RSMB: